 As part of our National Lottery Heritage Funded project Talk Time, Signals is exploring emergency communication technology along the coastline in Tendring.
 On January 31st 1953 the North Sea Flood caused nearly 1000 miles of coastline to be damaged, 1200 sea walls to be breached and 2551 people to lose their lives.
-The animation and interactive story below show how the fragile technology infrastructure of the time was unable to facilitate early warnings to residents, but also that the innovative amateur radio enthusiasts were pivotal in the support they provided to the resulting rescue effort.
+The animation, podcast and interactive story below show how the fragile technology infrastructure of the time was unable to facilitate early warnings to residents, but also that the innovative amateur radio enthusiasts were pivotal in the support they provided to the resulting rescue effort.

 North Sea Flood Interactive Story